k0retux/fuddly/docs/source/tutorial.rst

    TestNode Visualization

-.. todo:: Explain data paths, and how it is used within fuddly (like
+.. note:: You can notice that the graph paths of the modeled data are
-          unix file paths)
+          presented in a similar form as Unix file paths (for instance ``TestNode/middle/val2``).
+As it is explained in the section :ref:`tuto:disruptors`, using these paths are a typical way for referencing a node within a modeled data.

 .. _tuto:dm-absorption:

-Absorption of Raw Data that Conforms to the Data Model
+Absorption of Raw Data that Complies to the Data Model
 ------------------------------------------------------

 A First Example